JosefVilestadGit/executors/docker-reconciler/INTEGRATION-STATUS.md

         3,                                // maxretries
     )

-    // ⭐ THIS IS THE KEY CHANGE - Attach the resource to the FunctionSpec funcSpec.Resource = resource
+    // ⭐ THIS IS THE KEY CHANGE - Attach the service to the FunctionSpec funcSpec.Service = service

     // Set conditions to target the right executor type funcSpec.Conditions.ExecutorType = def.Spec.Handler.ExecutorType

     // Create and submit the process
-    process, err := server.createProcess(funcSpec, resource.Metadata.Namespace)
+    process, err := server.createProcess(funcSpec, service.Metadata.Namespace)
     if err != nil {
         return nil, err
     }